Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Highland Park Lilacs

 There is so much more to Highland Park than the festival area and the Lilac Collection!
-Highland is Rochester’s first park, designed by Frederick Law Olmsted.
+Designed by Frederick Law Olmsted, Highland is Rochester’s first park.

-Explore all the pathways, flower, and tree collections, memorials, and play spaces while you’re here!
-Favorites among locals include the walk-through tree and Poets Garden, both up near Lamberton Conservatory, to the west of the reservoir.
+Explore all the pathways, flower and tree collections, memorials, and play spaces while you’re here!
+Favorites among locals include the walk-through tree and Poet’s Garden, both located near the Lamberton Conservatory, to the west of the reservoir.

 Explore More